scriptin/brackets-indent-softwraps/README.md

+**NOTE: this project is no longer supported, because the feature is implemented in Brackets 1.6**

 When you have a very long line it looks like this by dafault in Brackets editor:

     1 line with no indentation                                       |